greim/json-graphify/readme.md

 ### Main factory function

-This module exports a factory function.
+This module exports a factory function which creates custom converters based on options you pass to it.
-It creates a custom converter based on options you pass it.
+You can then use a converter to transform JSON objects to graphs.
-You can then use that converter to transform JSON objects to graphs.
+Typically, you'd create separate converters for every different type of object returned from your API.

 ```js
 import converter from 'convert-to-jsong';